-The Complaints team is here to listen in confidence any concerns or comments you may have about the care you or someone you care for is receiving.
+The Complaints and Feedback team is here to listen, in confidence, to any concerns or comments you may have about the care you or someone you care for is receiving.
 They can provide advice and guidance on the complaints process.
 If you wish to make a complaint and are not the patient, signed consent will be sought from the patient before the Trust can proceed with your complaint.

 The Complaints Team will:

 - Listen to comments, concerns and complaints about the care we are providing for you or your family

 - Arrange for a manager to contact you to discuss your concerns

 - Arrange for your complaint or concern to be investigated and ensure you receive a response.

 - Ensure the Trust learns from complaints and concerns, where possible, to provide the best possible care to our patients and service users.

 Call or email

 Write to us

 You can write to the Complaints team at